Table of Contents

 MFT Glock 43 Holster

 Due to the small size of the Glock 43, you need a specific holster that can fit the gun, the MFT is the one we prefer.
 It’s ambidextrous and fits either inside or outside your waistband, which gives you more options for each shooter’s comfort.
 Coming in at $50.00 for a new holster, this is a great price for what you get out of it.
 With some holsters on the market, you will have trouble fitting guns into them if you have added anything to the gun.
 TFT thought about this and made sure to give extra room for sights or optics that you may want to add.

 Galco’s World Best Concealment Holster

 This holster is specifically designed for optimal concealment in your waistline while providing easy access and comfort.
 The holster has two snaps that can easily be attached and removed without worrying about drawing too much attention yourself.
 This holster is a little more expensive at $125.00, but if you want a concealed carry holster, this is a great one to choose.
 The only negative about this holster is it’s only made for right-handed shooters.
 Hopefully, this issue will be fixed soon and lefties can feel a bit more included.

-The Glock 43 is an excellent concealable gun that provides excellent combination control, weight, and size.
+The Glock 43 is an excellent concealable gun that provides great combination control, weight, and size.
 With only a 6 round capacity, the Glock 43 can be shied away from by most self-defense gun owners.
 However, the overall functionality of the gun makes up for the small magazine size.
 With many aftermarket accessories to choose from, you can customize this gun enough to turn any negative into a positive.
 The Glock 43 is also highly recommended for smaller shooters, such as most women and men with smaller hands.
 Whether you’re an experienced or beginner shooter, you’ll have everything you’re looking for in a dependable and accurate handgun.